github/branch-deploy/README.md

 - ✔️ Respects your branch protection settings configured for the repo
 - 🗨️ Comments and reacts to your IssueOps commands
 - 🚀 Triggers GitHub deployments for you with simple configuration
+- 🔓 Deploy locks to prevent multiple deployments from clashing

 ## Demo 🎥